-He wants husbands and wives fighting over finances, disrespectful teens who learned how to treat their parents based off Nickelodeon sitcoms, and thousands of young children sexually abused by the adults we’re so quick to place our trust in.
+Satan wants husbands and wives fighting over finances, disrespectful teens who learned how to treat their parents based off Nickelodeon sitcoms, and thousands of young children sexually abused by the adults we’re so quick to place our trust in.

-He wants us busy, but not productive.
+Satan wants us busy, but not productive.

 He wants our plates full, but our tank empty.

-He wants us looking to society for what’s best for our families, not God’s word as a lamp to our feet.
+Satan wants us looking to society for what’s best for our families, not God’s word as a lamp to our feet.

-He wants the family unit ripped apart, and many times I look around and see us letting him.
+Satan wants the family unit ripped apart, and many times I look around and see us letting him.